 This project, led by the UNALFA (Union Nationale de l'Audiovisuel Libre du Faso; National Union of Free Audiovisual Media of Burkina Faso) and CFI and funded by the European Union, is continuing on from the Faso Media (2015-2016), which supported Burkinan media in the production and broadcasting of general-interest programmes which more accurately reflect the concerns of citizens with regard to elections.

-CSOs working on questions relating to budgetary monitoring, transparency and
+- A half-dozen CSOs working on questions relating to budgetary monitoring, transparency and accountability.

 Organisation of 12 workshops on the journalistic coverage of issues relating to budgetary monitoring and economic analysis (providing support for editing, research, development of the subject, editorial management, documentary research and computer graphics).

 •Four training workshops providing methodological and conceptual support to interpret, analyse, monitor and evaluate national and local budgets;